-A. Prior to the issuance of a building permit for the construction of a new house, house addition exceeding three hundred (300) square feet in floor area, or accessory structure exceeding three hundred (300) square feet in floor area, or any addition or accessory structure of any size not complying with the standards of § 260-66(1)(a) through (g) below in this section, or creation of a driveway, or prior to the creation of a cleared right-of-way or any other cleared access greater than six (6) feet in width, or cleared right-of-way or access less than six (6) feet in width where the grading or earthmoving is proposed, the Planning Board shall undertake special use permit review.
+- A. Prior to the issuance of a building permit for the construction of a new house, house addition exceeding three hundred (300) square feet in floor area, or accessory structure exceeding three hundred (300) square feet in floor area, or any addition or accessory structure of any size not complying with the standards of § 260-66(1)(a) through (g) below in this section, or creation of a driveway, or prior to the creation of a cleared right-of-way or any other cleared access greater than six (6) feet in width, or cleared right-of-way or access less than six (6) feet in width where the grading or earthmoving is proposed, the Planning Board shall undertake special use permit review.
 This special use permit review shall be in accordance with the general standards set forth in Zoning Law § 260-62 above and in accordance with the additional standard that the visual impact of the proposed development shall be mitigated both within its immediate environs and as viewed from a distance through the measures listed below.
 Excluded from said review are decks and pools.
 [Amended 11-18-2008 by L.L.
 No. 2-2008; 7-3-2013 by L.L.
 No. 1-2013]

 - (1) The proposed development shall include the following measures: - (a) The minimization of cut and fill activity and the effective vegetative restoration of all disturbed areas. - (b) The use of building materials, colors and textures designed to blend with the natural environment and the avoidance of highly reflective materials such as uncoated metal siding or trim.
 Windows shall be minimized.
 Where window coverage exceeds twenty five percent (25%) of any one side of the proposed building, tints, coatings, screens or films designed to reduce exterior glare shall be utilized on the elevation exceeding the standard.
-The Planning Board reserves the right to require glare-reduction materials where window coverage is less than or equal to twenty five percent (25%) and may also determine that the application of antiglare material is unnecessary when there is no potential for the elevation in question to be seen from anywhere beyond the boundaries of the subject property. - (c) Respect for natural drainageways, contours and landforms. - (d) The prohibition of development along and/or projecting above ridge lines, and the discouragement of development at other visually prominent locations, so that development is as visually inconspicuous as possible when seen from a distance and from lower altitudes. - (e) The encouragement of natural buffers and other vegetative screening between land uses, as well as between developed areas and public roadways, including the use of conservation easements and similar devices to preserve and protect visually prominent open spaces. - (f) The shielding of all outdoor lighting fixtures, including those with incandescent light sources, in the manner described in Zoning Law § 260-29C. - (g) The minimizing of tree cutting. - (2) It shall be made part of the special use permit that all future changes to the exterior of any structure shall adhere to the above measures.
+The Planning Board reserves the right to require glare-reduction materials where window coverage is less than or equal to twenty five percent (25%) and may also determine that the application of antiglare material is unnecessary when there is no potential for the elevation in question to be seen from anywhere beyond the boundaries of the subject property. - (c) Respect for natural drainageways, contours and landforms. - (d) The prohibition of development along and/or projecting above ridge lines, and the discouragement of development at other visually prominent locations, so that development is as visually inconspicuous as possible when seen from a distance and from lower altitudes. - (e) The encouragement of natural buffers and other vegetative screening between land uses, as well as between developed areas and public roadways, including the use of conservation easements and similar devices to preserve and protect visually prominent open spaces. - (f) The shielding of all outdoor lighting fixtures, including those with incandescent light sources, in the manner described in Zoning Law § 260-29C of this chapter. - (g) The minimizing of tree cutting.